The Last Stand at Isandlwana

 The Last Stand at Isandlwana (originally titled The Last Stand at Isandhula) is an oil painting by Charles Edwin Fripp.
 It depicts the last stand of the British army at the battle of Isandlwana, and is considered one of the most notable portrayings of the Anglo-Zulu war.
-It is currently exhibited at the National Army Museum in London.
+It is exhibited at the National Army Museum, in London.

 Title and subject

 The Last Stand at Isandlwana depicts the 1879 battle of Isandlwana, the first major engagement of the Anglo-Zulu war between the British Empire and the Zulu Kingdom.
 Having invaded Zululand, the British Army under Lord Chelmsford suffered a major defeat at Isandlwana, partially mitigated by the successful defense of Rorke's Drift of the same day.
 The British forces subsequently reorganized, invaded Zululand again and captured the Zulu king Cetshwayo, winning the war.

 The depiction of the battle is likely an artistic liberty taken by its author, Charles Edwin Fripp, and probably does not represent the actual unfolding of the combat.
 The initial title was The Last Stand at Isandhula, an incorrect spelling of the name of the isolated Mount Isandlwana, South Africa, where the event occurred.